*Updated 14 August 2023*

 - In October 2022, we published new content on the potential risks of vaping for young people on the FRANK and Better Health websites and we have provided input to educational resources produced by partners including the PSHE Association.

 - We are also developing a new resource pack for schools on vaping which will be made available by July.
+Dedicated police school liaison officers will use these to keep illegal vapes out of schools.

 Why are you not implementing more of the Khan review recommendations?